-“I have a great support from my supervisory panel,” Abdelghany assures.
+“I have a great support from my supervisory panel,” Abdelghany assures in 2020.
 “We organize a weekly Zoom meeting [so I can] keep progressing on different chapters of my thesis and proposal preparation.
 I have successfully submitted my proposal and completed my confirmation of candidature milestones.

 Data access is simple, she says: “using my CDU email enables access to different CDU online resources including a research library, Interlibrary loan requests for non-available PDFs”.
-She’s also attended five workshops and HDR seminars, and has availed herself of “other facilities, such as attending English classes in collaboration classrooms and downloading software such as Endnote”.
+She’s also attended several workshops and HDR seminars online.